-- the European Union (Award of Public Authority Contracts) Regulations 2016 (SI 284/2016) (Public Contracts Regulations) which implements Directive 2014/24/EU into Irish law: - the European Union (Award of Contracts by Utility Undertakings) Regulations 2016 (SI 286/2016) which implements Directive 2014/25/EU (Utilities Regulations) into Irish law; - the European Union (Award of Concession Contracts) Regulations 2017 (SI 203/2017) (Concessions Regulations) which implements EU Directive 2014/23/EU into Irish law; - the European Union (Award of Contracts Relating to Defence and Security) Regulations 2012 (SI 62/2012) (Defence Regulations) (as amended) which implements Directive 2009/81/EC into Irish law.
+- the European Union (Award of Public Authority Contracts) Regulations 2016 (SI 284/2016) (Public Contracts Regulations) which implement Directive 2014/24/EU into Irish law; - the European Union (Award of Contracts by Utility Undertakings) Regulations 2016 (SI 286/2016) (Utilities Regulations) which implement Directive 2014/25/EU into Irish law; - the European Union (Award of Concession Contracts) Regulations 2017 (SI 203/2017) (Concessions Regulations) which implement EU Directive 2014/23/ EU into Irish law; and - the European Union (Award of Contracts Relating to Defence and Security) Regulations 2012 (SI 62/2012) (Defence Regulations) (as amended) which implement Directive 2009/81/EC into Irish law.

-The rules setting out the remedies for a breach of the substantive procurement rules are contained in the three pieces of legislation:
+The rules setting out the remedies for a breach of the substantive procurement rules are governed by several regulations (the Remedies Regulations) which are dealt with in further detail at question 5.1.